Endometriosis tissue forms the lining of the uterus. When tissue similar to this grows in the bowel, it causes bowel endometriosis.

 There also appears to be a genetic link.
 People who have a close family member, such as a mother or sister, with the condition are at an

-Researchers still do not know why endometrial tissue grows outside the reproductive organs, such as on the bowel.
+Researchers still do not know why endometrial-like tissue grows outside the reproductive organs, such as on the bowel.

 After a physical exam including a pelvic examination, a review of symptoms, and medical history, a doctor may order additional tests, including:

-Currently, there is no cure for endometriosis, but many treatments are available.
+There is currently no cure for endometriosis, but many treatments are available.

 Treatment for bowel endometriosis may depend on how severe a person’s symptoms are, their overall health, and whether they want to become pregnant.